fourkitchens/readmes/examples/pantheon-d7-manual/README.md

 ## Git workflow

-- `master` The master branch is for code ready to be released to the live environment.
-Pantheon enforces us to traverse from dev to live so essentially, dev environment is UAT and Live is live and test is effectively a dead zone since it is not individually addressable.
-We want to preserve the ability to "hot patch" live so we are not using dev as a gitflow "develop" as a result of the pantheon workflow.
+- `master` The master branch is for hotfixes and code ready to be released to the live environment.

-- `feature` Feature branches should branch from and merge back into the sprint branch.
+- `develop` The develop branch is for new features and routine bugfixes, new branches should default to using this base branch.
 They contain code that is currently in development.
 When a story/feature is complete, a pull request should be created merging the feature branch into the sprint branch.

+- `release-*` Feature branches should branch from and merge back into this default sprint branch.
+They contain code that is currently in development.
+When a story/feature is complete, a pull request should be created merging the feature branch into the sprint branch.

+- `abc-123` PRs should have a ticket assicated with them and the branch name should be the ticket number in all lower case.

+## PRs

+- `names` PR names should contain the ticket number in upper case with a dash, the number, and a colon so JIRA links to it appropriately.
+Example: `ABC-123:`

+## Commits

+- `prefix` Commits should be prefixed with the ticket number in uppercase with a dash, the number, and a colon so JIRA links to it appropriately.
+Example: `ABC-123:`

 ## Configuration Management Workflow